 I can't really say when I 'started' yoga as I feel as if it has always been in my life.
-It was around 1991 when yoga really became the 'point' of my life; inspired by my tenacious and hard-working parents as well as my grand-father, a Jamaican immigrant, life-long practitioner and devout Yogi.
+It was around 1991 when yoga really became the 'point' of my life; inspired by my tenacious and hard-working grand-father, who was a Jamaican immigrant of the Windrush generation and life-long practitioner and devout Yogi.
+My grand-father was the first person to enlighten me to the depths of the philosophical aspects of Yoga.
 The many teachers I have been privileged to meet and learn from over the years, whose diverse practice and philosophy has had a profound effect on me, continue to be a constant source of inspiration.
 They have embedded a deep passion within me.

 As a young person already captivated by yoga and a passion for travel I opted out of Further Education; I travelled extensively in South East Asia, Turkey and Egypt and spent time studying with various teachers from a wide range of yogic disciplines.
 I embarked on my first informal teaching experience in Thailand.

 1997 brought a turning point in my life and I had my first child and settled in Manchester.
 I set up a weekly community class in an inner city area of Manchester with a view of making the practice more accessible in the local community.
 This class led to working closely with Youth Services providing yoga courses for young men transitioning from Rehabilitative Services.

 In 1999 I began formal Yoga Teacher Training with the British Wheel of Yoga and attended a 3 year Diploma in Holistic Therapies at a local college.